-Panerai - the watches that accompanied Italian Navy divers on their secret underwater missions during World War II.
+Panerai is one of the most luxurious Italian watch manufacturer brands.
+The Panerai watches accompanied Italian Navy divers on their secret underwater missions during World War II.
 The saga of these action-packed Italian luxury watches dates back to the 1860s.
 Ever since its debut, the Panerai watches have been successful in gripping its followers by surprising them with innovations year after year.

 The journey of Panerai watches began from a tiny watch shop opened by Giovanni Panerai in 1860 at Ponte Alle Grazie in Florence.
 This small venture later developed into the legendary company Officine Panerai, as we all know it today.